- How smart contract storage works in general.

 Using the Remix IDE

-If you prefer a browser-based approach:
+If you prefer a browser-based approach:- Open Remix IDE.

 - Select the “Solidity” environment and load your contract code.